goshiphq/goship-cms/content/blog/3-small-business-shipping-mistakes-you-should-avoid.md

   Many companies underestimate the role of small business "
 postedAt: 1597813212000
 news: false
-description: "Learn what are the common small business shipping mistakes and how to avoid them to improve your small business supply chain. "
+description: "Small business owners are incredible multitaskers.
+Learn what are the common small business shipping mistakes and how to avoid them to improve your small business supply chain. "
 altText: "small business shipping "
 image: images/goship-blog-38-.png
 ---